Changissnz/internet_insecurity_of_today/README.md

 - As the industrial rust seeps deeper into Internet 2.0, the echoes of prior calls for change return home from Heaven to live in the hearts of human beings in ways so variable that some take the opportunity to portray these forces in mystical and mysterious ways.
-- Some people have started color-coding their internet domains to declare their allegiance (i.e. yellow gangs, red hatters, blue lights) in what appears to be competition.
+- Some people have started color-coding their internet domains to declare their allegiances (i.e. yellow gangs, red hatters, blue lights) in what appears to be fair competition on a good day.
+Everyone knows how days are.
+Good days and bad days.
+Waiting for the day.
+  Counting the days.
+So the fair competition could turn epic by the honesty of narrators (whites and greys).